The Born series for $S$-wave quartet $nd$ scattering at small cutoff values: Integral equations

 In the limit that the cutoff $\Lambda$ becomes large, at $\Lambda=197$~MeV, the coupling constant $g(\Lambda)$ should vanish, $g(\Lambda) \to 0$.
 On the other hand, in the limit that the cutoff $\Lambda$ vanishes, one has \bea a_4^{th} = \frac83\frac{Z_d}{\rho_d}\left( \frac{1}{\gamma^2} + g(0) \right)\,, \eea where $g(0)=-12.56\cdots\,$fm$^2$ to reproduce the value of $a(0,0;\Lambda=197~\mbox{\rm MeV})$ in Eq.~(\ref{eq;a4th}).
 Thus we consider a range of $g(\Lambda)$, $-12.56 \le g(\Lambda) \le 0$~(fm$^2$), in this work.

-In the left panel of Fig.~\ref{fig;a4Lam30}, we numerically calculate from Eq.~(\ref{eq;a}) and plot curves of $a(0,0)$ with three fixed values of $\Lambda$, $\Lambda = 2\gamma$, $\gamma$, and 0.5$\gamma$ as functions of $g(\Lambda)$.
+In the left panel of Fig.~\ref{fig;a4Lam30}, we numerically calculate $a(0,0)$ from Eq.~(\ref{eq;a}) and plot curves of $a(0,0)$ with three fixed values of $\Lambda$, $\Lambda = 2\gamma$, $\gamma$, and 0.5$\gamma$ as functions of $g(\Lambda)$.
 A dashed horizontal line for $a_4^{th}$ is also included in the figure.
-One can notice that the curve for $\Lambda=2\gamma$ is insensitive to $g(\Lambda)$ except for a singular point which corresponds to a three-body bound state with zero binding energy, $B_3=0$, whereas the curves with $\Lambda=\gamma$ and $0.5\gamma$ vary widely and smoothly.
+One can notice that the curve for $\Lambda=2\gamma$ is insensitive to $g(\Lambda)$, except for a singular point which corresponds to a three-body bound state with zero binding energy, $B_3=0$, even though the value of $g(\Lambda)$ is significantly changed.
+We note that the $S$-wave three-body force for the spin quartet channel may be suppressed due to the Pauli principle (by applying the antisymmetrization operator) in the conventional potential model calculation.
+We can reproduce the same effect (except for the appearance of the bound state) as that of the Pauli principle when we solve the integral equation using the normal cutoff value.
+The curves with $\Lambda=\gamma$ and $0.5\gamma$, on the other hand, show a sensitivity to $g(\Lambda)$ and vary widely and smoothly.

-In the right panel of Fig.~\ref{fig;a4Lam30}, we numerically calculate from Eq.~(\ref{eq;a}) and plot curves of $g(\Lambda)$ which reproduce $a_4^{th}$ (curve) and the three-body bound state with $B_3=0$ (dashed curve) as functions of $\Lambda$.
-One can see that the three-body bound state with $B_3=0$ appears when the strength of $g(\Lambda)$ becomes stronger than that of $g(\Lambda)$ which reproduces $a_4^{th}$ and $\Lambda$ is larger than about 60~MeV in the figure.
+In the right panel of Fig.~\ref{fig;a4Lam30}, we numerically calculate $g(\Lambda)$ from Eq.~(\ref{eq;a}) and plot curves of $g(\Lambda)$ which reproduce $a_4^{th}$ (curve) and the three-body bound state with $B_3=0$ (dashed curve) as functions of $\Lambda$.
+One can see that when the cutoff value is large, $\Lambda > 160$~MeV, the value of $g(\Lambda)$ almost vanishes.
+This may indicate the effect of the Pauli principle for the spin quartet channel.
+As the cutoff value is further reduced smaller than $\Lambda = 160$~MeV, we need nonzero value of $g(\Lambda)$ where the short range length scale of the theory becomes $r (=\Lambda^{-1}) >1.24$~fm.
+This length scale might be regarded long enough to be out of the range of the Pauli principle.
+We note that the non-vanishing three-body contact interaction we obtained here may not be a genuine one, but correspond to the one induced by the exchanging nucleon propagator of the larger momentum than the value of $\Lambda$, which connects two two-body interactions and makes the effective three-body one at the small cutoff values.
+The similar observation that a three-body force is generated from two-body forces at small cutoffs in the SRG analysis is reported in Ref.~\cite{jnf-prl09}.
+One can also see that the three-body bound state with $B_3=0$ appears when the strength of $g(\Lambda)$ becomes stronger than that of $g(\Lambda)$ which reproduces $a_4^{th}$ and $\Lambda$ is larger than about 60~MeV in the figure.
 We find that the curve of $g(\Lambda)$ for the three-body bound state with $B_3=0$ varies smoothly, whereas that of $g(\Lambda)$ which reproduces $a_4^{th}$ has a plateau like shape at the middle of the range of $\Lambda$, $\Lambda \simeq 60 \sim$ 100~MeV.
-We use the curve of $g(\Lambda)$ which reproduces $a_4^{th}$ when studying the perturbation expansions, the Born series, in the following.
+We use the curve of $g(\Lambda)$ which reproduces $a_4^{th}$ when studying the perturbation expansions, the ordinary and inverted Born series, in the following.